Dynotag Smart ID system offers a simple but capable access control mechanism.

-When the owner is signed in and managing an Information Record, the “Traffic Light” setting shown on information components controls the current access control / security setting for that item.
+When the owner is signed in and managing an Information Record, the “Traffic Light” setting shown on an information section controls the current access control / security setting for that item.
 These are only visible to the record owner.

 |GREEN: NOT Password Protected.|

 This item can be viewed by anyone who accesses the tag’s web address without having to enter a password.

 This item can be viewed only after entering a password as defined by record owner.

 This item can be viewed only by the record owner while editing the record.
 No one else can view it.